 Early History of the Hazle family

 This web page shows only a small excerpt of our Hazle research.
-Another 329 words (24 lines of text) covering the year 1628 is included under the topic Early Hazle History in all our PDF Extended History products and printed products wherever possible.
+Another 213 words (15 lines of text) covering the years 162 and 1628 are included under the topic Early Hazle History in all our PDF Extended History products and printed products wherever possible.

 Hazle Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Halsewell, Halswell, Harsewell, Harswell, Hazel, Hazell, Hassal, Hassel, Hassall and many more.

 Early Notables of the Hazle family (pre 1700)

 More information is included under the topic Early Hazle Notables in all our PDF Extended History products and printed products wherever possible.

 Contemporary Notables of the name Hazle (post 1700) +

 - Hazle Reid "H. R." Crawford (1939-2017), American real estate developer and former Democratic politician, Assistant Secretary for Housing Management, Department of Housing and Urban Development (1973-1976)